The Settlement Checking Service in Manchester

 The full fee must be paid at the time of booking your appointment.
 It is non-refundable.

-If you need to rearrange an appointment we require 3 days notice.
+If you need to rearrange an appointment we require 3 full working days notice.

 The S.C.S checking fee will be non-refundable in the event that your application cannot be submitted to the Home Office.

 Will my application be dealt with more quickly?

 The settlement checking service will allow you to get a decision more quickly.
 This is due to fewer applications being rejected or delayed due to incompleteness or missing documents.

 The UK Border Agency service standards are published on the UK Border Agency website at http://www.ukba.homeoffice.gov.uk/settlement/waitingtimes/